nus-cs2030s/2223-s2/docs/labs/lab1-question.md

 ## Assumptions

-We assume that no two events ever occur at the same time.
+We assume that no two events with the same time will ever be in the collection of events and no customer will arrive exactly at the same time as another customer is leaving.
 As per all labs, we assume that the input is correctly formatted.

 ## Your Task